Article ID: 903944 - View products that this article applies to.

 Important This article contains information about how to modify the registry.
 Make sure to back up the registry before you modify it.
 Make sure that you know how to restore the registry if a problem occurs.
 For more information about how to back up, restore, and modify the registry, click the following article number to view the article in the Microsoft Knowledge Base:

-This article discusses the Microsoft Windows account that the Microsoft Distributed Transaction Coordinator (MSDTC) service must run under in Microsoft Windows Server 2003 and in Microsoft Windows XP.
+This article discusses the Microsoft Windows account that the Microsoft Distributed Transaction Coordinator (MSDTC) service must run in Windows.

 If you change the account to an account other than the NetworkService account, the distributed transaction fails.
 The transaction fails because the MSDTC service cannot do mutual authentication together with other parties that are involved in the transaction.
 Local transactions that use the MSDTC service may also fail.